OpenMoonRay/openmoonray-docs/docs/moonray/how-to-guides/point-rendering.md

 ![]({{site.baseurl}}/assets/images/moonray/how-to-guides/point-rendering/points-as-discs.jpg)

 ## Texture Mapping
-Texture mapping can be applied by also defining a `uv` Vec3f primitive attribute (z component it not used).
+Texture mapping can be applied by also defining a `uv` Vec3f primitive attribute (z component is not used).
 As noted, the length of `dPds` will be used to select the appropriate mipmap is using the [ImageMap]({{site.baseurl}}/scene-classes/map/ImageMap) class.

 ![]({{site.baseurl}}/assets/images/moonray/how-to-guides/point-rendering/texture-uvs.jpg)